EARN YOUR DEGREE CLOSE TO HOME

 The University of Maryland offers a four-year B.S. in Mechanical Engineering program to students in the Southern Maryland region in a convenient, student friendly format.
 Through the College of Southern Maryland or another college or university, you can take credits to complete general coursework.

 For the remaining two years of the program, you will take courses at the Southern Maryland Higher Education Center and at the University of Maryland College Park.
-Each semester you will enroll in one course on the College Park campus, which means you travel to College Park only a few days or evenings per week.
-The remaining courses will be taught by faculty on site in Southern Maryland or through distance education technologies.

 The program provides a quality engineering education to the region’s residents and builds technical expertise for industries as diverse as the Naval Air Warfare Center- Aircraft Division, Northrop Grumman, Lockheed Martin Corporation and others.

 Engineering courses at the Southern Maryland Higher Education Center are taught by experienced part-time faculty members with strong connections to the Patuxtent River Naval Air Station.
 Courses taught at the University of Maryland are led by full-time faculty who are recognized as leaders in the field.

 GET REAL-WORLD EXPERIENCE